ptabriz/ICC_2017_Workshop/README.md

 * On the bottom left side of the window find  __Mode__ and select __As DEM__
 * For __Subdivision__ select  __Mesh__ and make sure that __CRS__ is set to NAD83(HARN)/North carolina.
 * Browse to the 'ICC_workshop' folder and select 'dsm.tif' (in sample_files)
-* If all the steps are followed correctly, you should be able to see the terrain in 3D view window
+* If all the steps are followed correctly, you should be able to see the terrain in 3D viewport, and in outliner.
+If there is no terrain in 3D view and you can see "dsm" object in outliner, zoom back (with mouse scroll) until you see the terrain in viewport

 Note: When importing your own raster data, you might encounter situations where the DSM is imported as a flat surface.
 Make sure that 1) you selected the _As DEM_ method 2) the raster resolution is not very low, 3) the data-type is float32, and 4) the coordinate system of the raster is matching the Blender Scenes' coordinate system.
 For more detailed instructions and troubleshooting read [georeference raster import](https://github.com/domlysz/BlenderGIS/wiki/Import-georef-raster) wiki .